zapier/zapier-platform/packages/cli/README.md

 ```
 > We recommend using `bundle.meta.isLoadingSample` to determine if the execution is happening in the foreground (IE: during Zap setup) as using `z.generateCallbackUrl()` can be inappropriate given the disconnect.
 Instead, wait for the long running request without generating a callback, or if you must, return stubbed data.

+By default the payload `POST`ed to the callback URL will augment the data returned from the initial `perform` to compose the final value.

-And finally, in a `performResume` to handle the final step which will receive three bundle properties:
+If you need to customize what the final value should be you can define a `performResume` method that receives three bundle properties:

 * `bundle.outputData` is `{"hello": "world"}`, the data returned from the initial `perform`
 * `bundle.cleanedRequest` is `{"foo": "bar"}`, the payload from the callback URL